marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

   - Running Error Handler
   - Normal Shutdown

-- **(Done) Goertzel DFT Threads**
+- (Done) **Goertzel DFT Threads**
   - Init Error Handler
-    - This is called in #audioInit... after some important audio data structures are created but before the audio capture thread starts.
+    - #goertzel_Init is called in #audioInit... after some important audio data structures are created but before the audio capture thread starts
     - Propagate errors up the call stack as `BOOL`s
   - Running Error Handler
-    - Save the error number, level and the thread index to the log message store.
-    - Post an application-specific message `guUMW_ERROR_IN_THREAD` which will gracefully shutdown the application.
-    - After all of the work threads have finished, log the first WARN, ERROR or FATAL message (if any)
+    - Same as the Model's Running Error Handler
   - Normal Shutdown
     - Call #goertzel_Stop to stop the threads.  #goertzel_Stop does not return until all of the threads have stopped